misicnenad/cairo-book/src/ch16-02-00-composability-and-components.md

 ## Using Components Inside a Contract

-The major strength of components is how it allows reusing already built primitives inside your contracts with a restricted amount of boilerplate.
+The major strength of components is how they allow reusing already built primitives inside your contracts with a restricted amount of boilerplate.
 To integrate a component into your contract, you need to:

-1. Declare it with the `component!()` macro, specifying
+1. Declare it with the `component!()` macro, specifying:

    1. The path to the component `path::to::component`.
    2. The name of the variable in your contract's storage referring to this